 In February 2004, we entered into an employment agreement with N. Robert Hammer.
 The agreement has an initial term ending on March 31, 2005 and automatically extends for additional one-year terms unless either party elects, at least 30 days prior to the expiration of a term, to terminate the agreement.
 The agreement provides that Mr. Hammer's annual salary shall be subject to annual review by our Board of Directors.
 The agreement also provides that Mr. Hammer shall be eligible for annual non-equity incentive plan compensation with a target bonus potential equal to a percentage of his base salary and that he shall be entitled to participate in the employee benefits plans in which our other executives may participate.
 If we terminate Mr. Hammer's employment for any reason other than cause, death or upon a change in control of our company, the agreement provides that, for a one-year period, Mr. Hammer will be entitled to receive his then-current base salary (either in equal bi-weekly payments or a lump sum payment, at our discretion) and we will be required to continue paying the premiums for Mr. Hammer's and his dependents' health insurance coverage.
 In addition, Mr. Hammer will be entitled to any other amounts or benefits previously accrued under our then applicable employee benefit plans, incentive plans or programs.
 If we terminate Mr. Hammer's employment by reason of death or disability, Mr. Hammer will be entitled to any compensation earned but not yet paid.
-The agreement provides that, during his term of employment with us and for a period of one year following any termination of employment with us and for a period of one year following envership of up to one percent of the outstanding stock of a publicly held company.
+The agreement provides that, during his term of employment with us and for a period of one year following any termination of employment with us, Mr. Hammer may not participate, directly or indirectly, in any capacity whatsoever, within the United States, in a business in competition with us, other than beneficial ownership of up to one percent of the outstanding stock of a publicly held company.
 In addition, Mr. Hammer may not solicit our employees or customers for a period of one year following any termination of his employment with us.
-Mr. Hammer's employment agreement also contains a change in control provision which is discussed below in the section titled "Change in Control Agre
+Mr. Hammer's employment agreement also contains a change in control provision which is discussed below in the section titled "Change in Control Agreements."